 PETER TEVIS, w/ Ennio Morricone -"Pastures Of Plenty" (1962)

-Leone asked for a sound in the style of Dmitri Tiomkin, but when he heard a 45 of Tevis' song he was thunderstruck and insisted that was the dynamic sound they needed.
+Leone asked for a sound in the style of Dmitri Tiomkin, but when he heard a 45rpm of Tevis' song he was thunderstruck and insisted that it was the dynamic sound they needed.

 The backing track then became the basis for the revolutionary Italian Western sound.
 Alessandro Alessandroni stepped up to the mike with his trademark haunting whistling.
 The "with the wind" background chant became what everyone interprets as "we can fight".